Covariant quantization of the Einstein-Hilbert theory in first-order form: Quantization

 Similarly, the same considerations apply to the second-order form, where the BRST symmetry takes the following form \cite{Buchbinder:2021wzv}

-One can obtain the Slavnov-Taylor identities \cite{Slavnov:1972fg, Taylor:1971ff} using the invariance of the generating functional under the BRST symmetry for both second- and first-order formulations of the EH theory.
+One can obtain the Slavnov--Taylor identities \cite{Slavnov:1972fg, Taylor:1971ff} using the invariance of the generating functional under the BRST symmetry for both second- and first-order formulations of the EH theory.
 For completeness, we have included their master equations in the Appendix~B.